AGO061/AGO061/README.md

 Hope i can make some experience here, and maybe help whoever needs some help!

-If anyone needs some help, just let me know by email: ago061.ago@gmail.com
+If anyone needs some help, just let me know by email: enrico@agosoftworks.it

 I don't usually work alone, I have a couple of friends that help me out during development.

-Skill that could be userful:
+Skills that could be userful:
 - Quite some experience with Photoshop
 - 4y Experience with Blender [2.8+]
 - 4-5y Python programming experience